LevonDX/Teams-Hack-event-March-2022/Challenge 5 Channel Tab/Readme.md

 # Build Tabs for Microsoft Teams: Channel tab

-Tabs are Teams-aware webpages embedded in Microsoft Teams.
-They are simple HTML <iframe\> tags that point to domains declared in the app manifest and can be added as part of a channel inside a team, group chat, or personal app for an individual user.
-You can include custom tabs with your app to embed your own web content in Teams or add Teams-specific functionality to your web content.
-<br/><br/>
-There are two types of tabs available in Teams, **personal** and **channel or group**.
-Personal tabs, along with personally-scoped bots, are part of personal apps and are scoped to a single user.
-It this challange we are going to create a personal tab that will show list of support tickets.
-You can use prepopulated list of tickets from Challenge 2, or hardcode it in HTML, if you prefer.
+Tabs allow team members to access services and content in a dedicated space within a channel or in a chat.
+This lets the team work directly with tools and data, and have conversations about the tools and data, all within the context of the channel or chat.

-The following image shows personal tab:<br/>
+The following image shows channel tab:<br/>
 ![Channel tab](https://github.com/LevonDX/Teams-Hack-event-March-2022/blob/main/Resources/channel_tab.png "Channel tab")
 <br>

 ## Description

-Your mission for this challenge is to **create** a personal tab for Teams that shows the list of submitted tickets.
+Your mission for this challenge is to **create** a channel tab for Teams that shows the list of support tickets.

 ## Getting Started

-For step-by-step tutorial, how to create a custom Personal tab and add it to Teams, please follow  [Create Personal Tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-personal-tab?tabs=aspnetcore).
+For step-by-step tutorial, how to create a custom Channel tab and add it to a team's channel, please follow  [Create a channel or group tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-channel-group-tab?tabs=aspnetcore).

-1. Download sample app from GitHib ["Personal tab with SSO quick-start"](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-personal-sso-quickstart) or create from scratch ([Create Personal Tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-personal-tab?tabs=aspnetcore)).
+1. Download sample app from GitHib ["Personal tab with SSO quick-start"](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/tab-personal-sso-quickstart) or create from scratch ([Create a channel or group tab](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/create-channel-group-tab?tabs=aspnetcore)).
 2. Change **"Personl Tab"** page to show list of submitted tickets.
 3. Publish your application to Azure App Service.
 4. Open **"Developer Portal"**(recommended) or "App Studio" and open your application.